Corvallis, Oregon: Territorial Capitol

 A faction within the deeply divided legislature elected to make Corvallis the capital of the Oregon Territory in December 1855.
 After the 6th Territorial Legislature convened there, the capital was returned to Salem, which would eventually be selected as the permanent seat of state government.
+A plaque commemorates the former capital.

 Corvallis was incorporated as a city on January 29, 1857.